 Receiving High Energy Bills

 As a furnace nears the end of its lifespan, its ability to distribute hot air throughout your house becomes increasingly inefficient.
 As a result, you’ll usually notice a sudden spike in your utility bill each month.
 To determine whether or not a furnace replacement makes practical sense, check the market for total repair costs.
 If the total repair cost is more than 50% of the cost of a new furnace installation, then it makes sense to just replace the unit completely.
-Consult with a professional, like those at Rosenberg Indoor Comfort, to find out what your options are.
+Consult with a professional, like those at Rosenberg Plumbing & Air, to find out what your options are.